 - Taught how to walk calmly on a lead and ignore distractions in the environment.

-The pups are brought to the Training Centre for a 13 week puppy training and socialisation program Puppy Club starts at eight weeks.
-Classes are run on a weekly basis for the 13 week duration, thereafter monthly group walks and home visits are done.
+At 10 weeks old the puppies are brought to the Training Centre for a 21 week puppy training and socialisation program.
+Classes are run on a weekly basis for the 21 week duration, thereafter monthly group walks and home visits are undertaken.

 Puppies can only learn appropriate and desired behaviour when the Puppy Raisers are with them to teach them, so a home where the puppy would be left alone all day during the week would not be suitable.